 typical in many authentic Middle-eastern desserts, and this recipe is specific to

 the region I was born in: Mosul, Iraq.
 And I'm super excited to share it with you!
 If you love cardamom, you have to add my Cardamom and Tahini Energy Date Balls to your snack list.

-One day I was on a call with my dad with my relatives back home.
-Earlier that day my dad had been telling me to make him a dessert.
-Luckily, my aunt who is famous for making this dessert was on the phone!
-We ended up getting the exact recipe from her right there on the phone, and I got up to make it straight away.
-And I'm so glad I did because I discovered how easy it is and now want to make it for every occasion.
+One day I was on a call with my dad and my relatives back home in Iraq.
+Luckily, my aunt who is famous for making this rich Iraqi cookie was on the phone!
+We ended up getting the exact recipe from her and I had to make it straight away.
+I'm so glad I did because I discovered how easy it is.

 How to make Cardamom Shortbread

 I personally find shortbread extremely easy to make, once you get used to how the texture of the dough should feel.
 It can be a little tricky to get it right, because a really soft dough may melt into a puddle in the oven, and a dry dough won't melt in your mouth and give you that dreamy shortbread texture.
 My first attempt turned into a puddle because I had too much butter to the flour ratio.
 Here are the steps you need to follow for this cardamom shortbread:

 - Start with room temperature butter cut into cubes.
 It's important that the butter is not too soft!
 Otherwise it will melt a lot quicker in the oven and yield a cookie that spreads out too much

 - To the butter, add the confectioner's sugar and mix with an electric mixture until they're well combined and a pale yellow.
 You can't really use granulated sugar here because it won't blend into the butter as well

 - Then you add the egg, baking powder and cardamom powder and give it another little whizz using the mixer until combined

 - Now is the part where you gradually add your flour, I'd say half a cup at a time, and mix it well using your hands